soodoku/data-science/graphs/ggplot2.md

   - facet: how to break data into subsets
 * How ggplot fits into other R graphics:
   - **Base graphics**:
-	- Pen and paper model - can only draw on top of the plot, cannot modify or delete existing content
+	- Pen and paper model: can only draw on top of the plot, cannot modify or delete existing content
 	- No user accessible representation of graphics apart from appearance on screen
 	- Includes tools for drawing primitives and entire plots
   - **Grid**: